amir-saadat/BDpack/README.md

 Brownain Dynamics Package (BDpack)
 ==================================

-NOTE: the master branch has recently been renamed to main.
+# Note: the master branch has recently been renamed to main.
 Please follow these steps on your local branch to reflect this change on your local repo.

 ### Switch to the "master" branch:
 $ git checkout master